 The main objective is to increase the loads regularly, and consequently, you will gain more muscle mass.

-Do not worry about the fact that there are few exercises, they are very complete exercises that will work your whole body.
+Do not worry about the fact that there are few exercises, they are quite complete exercises that will work your whole body.

-In both workouts, you should follow a high calorie diet, as these are very demanding workouts, to achieve a good recovery and evolution.
+In both workouts you should follow a high calorie diet, as these are very demanding workouts, in order to achieve a good recovery and evolution.